BambooHR/bhr-api-php/docs/Api/EmployeesApi.md

 getEmployeesList($filter, $sort, $page): \BhrSdk\Model\GetEmployeesResponseObject
 ```

-Get employees
+Get Employees

-Get paged employees with optional filtering, sorting.
-This returns a fixed set of simple employee fields that can easily be filtered and sorted.
-For retrieve more complex employee data please use the singular get employee endpoint or use the datasets api for more complex bulk queries.
+Retrieve a paginated list of employees with optional filtering and sorting.
+Returns a fixed set of simple employee fields that support efficient filter and sort operations.
+For more complex employee data, use the single-employee endpoint or the Datasets API for bulk queries.

 ### Example